Same-sex marriage in Argentina: 15 years of the law that strengthened democracy

 Activities

--On the 15th anniversary of the enactment of the Equal Marriage Law, a talk will be held at the Patria Institute with the participation of María Rachid, Franco Torchia, and Agustín Rossi.
+-On the 15th anniversary of the enactment of the Equal Marriage Law, a talk will be held at the Patria Institute with the participation of María Rachid, Franco Torchia and Agustín Rossi.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US